 There are several things you can do with rules to help you reduce the time it takes to sort through email.
 A few of these include:

-- Sending an alert to your mobile device when receiving email from a certain sender
+• Sending an alert to your mobile device when receiving an email from a certain sender

-Use Sounds to So You Don’t Have to Continually Check Your Inbox
+Use Sounds So You Don’t Have to Continually Check Your Inbox

 One of the biggest time wasters during the day is the time you take to continually check your email when you see new messages coming in.
 This breaks concentration from the task at hand, which tanks productivity.
 Studies show that it takes an average of 23 minutes to get back to the same level of concentration after an interruption.